Alignments track

 - Select "Show center line"

-The center line is used by the 'Sort by' function discussed in this section; the sort is performed using properties of the feature, or even exact base pair underlying the center line.
+The sort is performed using properties of the read, or the exact base pair underlying the center line.

 Sorting by base pair

-- Open the track menu for the specific track using the vertical '...' in the track label
+- Open the track menu using the vertical '...' in the track label

 - Select